flexos-io/deck-build/API.md

 ## `warn`

-Print a red WARN message to stderr.
+Print a red warning message to stderr.

 #### Usage